 The American Institute of Banking,

 As a veteran of two wars, John was active in veteran affairs and an active member of the American Legion and held top offices in the;

 The Rotary Club,

 Veterans of Foreign Wars.

 A year into his retirement and at the age of Sixty-Two years, John died of a heart attack on 21 October 1959.
-Buried in the Forest Park in the centre of Shreveport, a memorial plaque was also placed below the headstone of his brother in the Terrace End cemetery in his New Zealand Home town of Palmerston North.
+Buried in the Forest Park in the centre of Shreveport, a memorial plaque was also placed below his brother’s headstone in the Terrace End cemetery in his New Zealand Hometown of Palmerston North.

 Sua tela tonanti